-The call is open from May 1 through June 15, 2023.
-10 contributions will be selected for the Library (written in Spanish, English, or Portuguese), 3 projects for Laboratories, 1 project for the Residency, 1 host for a Classroom, 5 proposals for the Auditorium, and 9 articles for El Journal.
+The call is open from May 1 through July 2, 2023.
+10 contributions will be selected for the Library (written in Spanish, English, or Portuguese), 3 projects for Laboratories, 1 project for the Residency, 1 host for a Classroom, and 5 proposals for the Auditorium.
+9 articles will be chosen for El Journal from the applications received until July 30, 2023.
 This selection will be part of the programs for the 2023—II and 2024—I semesters.

 LA ESCUELA___ welcomes submissions from individual artists, authors, or collectives—of all nationalities and places of residence—in the fields of visual arts, architecture, performing arts, and social practices.
 The proposals should address education from artistic, transdisciplinary, and collaborative methodologies, and contribute significantly to the platform’s research archive, formative projects, or interweaving regional bonds.
 We recommended browsing the Campus contents to become acquainted with our collaborative works and programs.